linucksrox/hugoblog/content/post/2021-10-20-using-restic-with-backblaze-b2.md

 1. Mount any network shares you will be using as a source.
 You will most likely want to update `/etc/fstab` so that these will mount automatically on reboot.
 1. Install restic.
 You might be able to use your distro's package manager, but I would recommend just downloading the latest stable binary from Github: [https://github.com/restic/restic/releases](https://github.com/restic/restic/releases)
 1. Clone the restic-scripts repo: [https://github.com/linucksrox/restic-scripts](https://github.com/linucksrox/restic-scripts)
+1. Edit `restic_env.sh` to point to your Backblaze B2 bucket and configure your backups.
 1. Assuming you're creating a brand new restic repository, you'll need to start by initializing the repo before you can run backups.
-Follow the restic documentation for that: [https://restic.readthedocs.io/en/latest/030_preparing_a_new_repo.html](https://restic.readthedocs.io/en/latest/030_preparing_a_new_repo.html)
+Run `restic_initialize_repo.sh` or follow the restic documentation for that: [https://restic.readthedocs.io/en/latest/030_preparing_a_new_repo.html](https://restic.readthedocs.io/en/latest/030_preparing_a_new_repo.html)
 1. Follow the instructions in the README there, and open an issue if you have any questions or something does not work.

 # Use Cases
+## Initializing A New Restic Repository
+Run `restic_initialize_repo.sh` which will create a brand new repository if data does not already exist there.
+If you're familiar with git, this is kind of similar to git init.
+No data is actually sent, but a config is created with your repository details, ready to track snapshots.

 ## Backing Up Data
 Run `restic_backup.sh` for this which will rely on `restic_unlock.sh`, `restic_env.sh` and `restic_excludelist.txt`.
 This just takes a backup snapshot using all the environment variables you already have configured.
 This can be scheduled with cron (see the README for a cron example and how to pipe the output to a log file).